Lexington high schoolers ‘Spread the Love’ to prevent teen suicide

 Written by Jennifer Perry, LCSW, a social worker at UK Adolescent Medicine.
-This post is part of a series written by Dr. Hatim Omar and his team in Adolescent Medicine related to the unique health concerns faced by teens and young adults.
+This post is part of a series written by the team in Adolescent Medicine related to the unique health concerns faced by teens and young adults.

 Last Thursday, more than 100 Lexington high schoolers gathered to promote positivity among their peers and send messages of encouragement, or lifelines, to one another.
 Around Valentine’s Day every year for the past eight years, UK Adolescent Medicine and Stop Youth Suicide have hosted the event, called Spread the Love-A-Thon, to raise awareness about teen suicide and mental health.